 When gathering container images, ask:

-Are known problems identified, and how will they be tracked?
+- Are security risks identified, and how will they be tracked?

 Once you’ve obtained your images, the next step is to manage both access to, and promotion of, all container images your team uses.
 That means protecting the images you download as well as the ones you build.
-Using a private registry will allow you to control access through role-based assignments while also helping you manage content by assigning metadata to the container.
-Metadata will provide information like identifying and tracking known vulnerabilities.
-A private registry also gives you the power to automate and assign policies for the container images you have stored, minimizing human errors that may introduce vulnerabilities into your container environment.
+Using a private registry will allow you to control access through role-based assignments while also helping you manage content by assigning relevant metadata to the container.
+This metadata will help you identify and track known vulnerabilities.
+A private container registry also gives you the power to automate and assign policies for the images you have stored, minimizing human errors that may introduce vulnerabilities into your container environment.
 Container registries with enterprise-grade security capabilities will also have built-in vulnerability scanners.

 When deciding how to manage access, ask:

-Are there tagging abilities, to help sort images?
-Can you tag images as approved only for development, and then testing, and then production?
+- Are there tagging abilities, to help sort images?
+Can you tag images as approved only for development, and then testing, and then production environments?

-Can you use the registry to assign and automate policy (e.g. checking signatures, code scans, etc.)?
+- Can you use the registry to assign and automate policy (e.g. checking signatures, application code scans, etc.)?

 When integrating security testing and automated deployment, ask: